 15 – Lara Croft: Tomb Raider and Lara Croft: Cradle of Life

-I quite liked Angelina Jolie in the role of Lara, but a new reboot of the franchise will see Alicia Vikander take over.
-She’ll bring a new sensibility to Lara’s character, but I hope the globetrotting and sense of adventure stays intact.
+I quite liked Angelina Jolie in the role of Lara, but a new reboot of the franchise has Alicia Vikander taking over.
+She’s brought a new sensibility to Lara’s character, so hopefully this franchise will continue to thrive.

-Honourable Mention Goes To: Le Ride (Phil Keoghan cycling doc retracing the 1928 Tour de France),180 Degrees South (Documentary), A Walk in the Woods (Robert Redford, Nick Nolte), The Secret Life of Walter Mitty (Ben Stiller), Up in the Air (George Clooney, Anna Kendrick), The Hobbit (Martin Freeman), Romancing the Stone (Kathleen Turner, Michael Douglas).
+Honourable Mention Goes To: Le Ride (Phil Keoghan cycling doc retracing the 1928 Tour de France),180 Degrees South (Documentary), Under the Tuscan Sun (Diane Lane), A Walk in the Woods (Robert Redford, Nick Nolte), The Secret Life of Walter Mitty (Ben Stiller), Up in the Air (George Clooney, Anna Kendrick), The Hobbit (Martin Freeman), Romancing the Stone (Kathleen Turner, Michael Douglas), Eurotrip (Scott Mechlowicz).

-Movies I’ve Heard Are Great Travel Movies But Haven’t Seen Yet: The Way (Martin Sheen), Into the Wild (Emile Hirsch), A Map for Saturday (Documentary), The Motorcycle Diaries (Gael García Bernal, Rodrigo De la Serna), Wild (Reese Witherspoon), The Darjeeling Limited (Wes Anderson – director, starring Owen Wilson and Jason Schwartzman).
+Movies I’ve Heard Are Great Travel Movies But Haven’t Seen Yet: Into the Wild (Emile Hirsch), A Map for Saturday (Documentary), The Motorcycle Diaries (Gael García Bernal, Rodrigo De la Serna), Wild (Reese Witherspoon).

 How about you?
 What movies inspire you to hit the road?
 Comment below – cheers!